Order to Show Cause for Change of Name | San Clemente Times

 Notice of Hearing

-Date: 08/25/2020 Time: 08:30 a.m.
-Dept.: C59.
-The address of the court is Central Justice Center, 700 Civic Center Drive, Santa Ana, CA 92701.
+Date: 09/15/2020 Time: 08:30 a.m.
+Dept.: D100 Window: 44.
+The address of the court is Central Justice Center, 700 Civic Center Drive West, Santa Ana, CA 92701.
 A copy of this Order to Show Cause shall be published at least once each week for four successive weeks prior to the date set for hearing on the petition in the following newspaper of general circulation, printed in this county: San Clemente Times

 comments (0)